ari-ahm/pytelv2ray/README.md

 ## Troubleshooting

-- Config error: Ensure `config.json` is valid JSON and required fields are not placeholders.
+- **Config error**: Ensure `config.json` is valid JSON and required fields are not placeholders.
-- `xray-knife binary not found`: Verify `xray_knife.path` points to an executable and is accessible (use an absolute path if needed).
+- **`xray-knife binary not found`**: Verify `xray_knife.path` points to an executable and is accessible (use an absolute path if needed).
-- GitHub upload failures: Check token permissions (repo scope), repository name/owner, and that the file path is correct.
+- **GitHub upload failures**: Check token permissions (repo scope), repository name/owner, and that the file path is correct.
+- **Internal proxy fails**: Ensure you have speed/latency-tested servers in the database before enabling.
+- **Large log files**: Enable log rotation in config to prevent disk space issues.